-In the Southeast Zone, boll weevil trap captures were reduced following the fall diapause phase of the program in 1999, and the season-long phases in 2000, 2001, 2002, 2003 and 2004.
-The 2004 season-long overall mean number of adult boll weevils captured per trap per week was significantly less than 2000.
-The mean number for 2004 was .0031, and in 2000 it was 5.54, a reduction of 99.94% in 2004 as compared to 2000 (Figure 6).
-Accurate comparisons of trap captures between the 1999 diapause phase and 2003 season are unavailable due to very limited trapping information for the 1999 season.
-Historically, fall boll weevil trap captures in the Southeast Zone have been very high, averaging over 100 boll weevils per trap per week in certain counties (Donald R. Johnson, personal communication).
+In the Southeast Zone, boll weevil trap captures were reduced following the fall diapause phase of the program in 1999, and the season-long phases in 2000, 2001, 2002, 2003, 2004 and 2005.
+The 2005 season-long overall mean number of adult boll weevils captured per trap per week was significantly less than 2000.
+The mean number for 2005 was .0053, and in 2000 it was 5.54, a reduction of 99.90% in 2005 as compared to 2000 (Figure 6).
+The weevils per trap per week number went up from 2004 to 2005 due to trapping density being reduced by 80% in 90% of the zone where no weevil populations were detected.
+Over 90% of the weevils captured in the SE Zone during 2005 were captured within five miles north of the Louisiana state line.
+Accurate comparisons of trap captures between the 1999 diapause phase and 2005 season are unavailable due to very limited trapping information for the 1999 season.
+Historically, fall boll weevil trap captures in the Southeast Zone prior to eradication activity have been very high, averaging over 100 boll weevils per trap per week in certain counties (Donald R. Johnson, personal communication).

-As indicated by a boll weevil damage survey conducted the first week of September 2004, percent boll weevil damaged cotton fruit was significantly less in counties located within the Southeast Zone compared to levels in counties in the diapause phase of eradication.
-The percentage of hostable cotton fruit damaged by boll weevils in counties located in the Southeast Zone was 0.00 % compared to 0.86% damage calculated for the cotton growing counties in the first season-long phase of the program (Figure 5).
+As indicated by a boll weevil damage survey conducted the first week of September 2005, percent boll weevil damaged cotton fruit was significantly less in counties located within the Southeast Zone compared to levels in counties in the diapause phase of eradication.
+The percentage of hostable cotton fruit damaged by boll weevils in counties located in the Southeast Zone was 0.00 % compared to 0.20% damage calculated for the cotton growing counties in the second season-long phase of the program (Figure 5).

 Trap line data also indicated reductions in boll weevil trap catches in the Southeast Zone when compared to the trap line captures from the Northeast Delta Zone.
-The overall season-long mean number of adult weevils captured in the Southeast Zone trap line per trap per week for the 2004 growing season was 0.000397 (Figure 7).
+The overall season-long mean number of adult weevils captured in the Southeast Zone trap line per trap per week for the 2005 growing season was 0.00 (Figure 7).

 The overall mean number of treatments during the diapause phase of 1999 was 5.43 applications per acre.
-The season-long average number of program applications in 2004 was 1.27, in 2003 it was 4.18, in 2002 it was 7.19, in 2001 it was 9.30 and in 2000 it was 12.11, a reduction of 89.5 % in 2004 compared to 2000 (Figure 8).
+The season-long average number of program applications in 2005 was 0.35, in 2004 it was 1.27, in 2003 it was 4.18, in 2002 it was 7.19, in 2001 it was 9.30 and in 2000 it was 12.11, a reduction of 97.14 % in 2005 compared to 2000 (Figure 8).